Devonport, Plymouth

-formerly named Plymouth Dock or just Dock, is a district of Plymouth in the ceremonial county of Devon, England, although it was, at one time, the more important settlement.
-It became a county borough in 1889.
-Devonport was originally one of the "Three Towns" (along with Plymouth and East Stonehouse); these merged in 1914 to form what would become in 1928 the City of Plymouth.
+formerly named Plymouth Dock or just Dock, is a district of Plymouth in the county of Devon, England.
+Becoming a county borough in 1888, Devonport was originally one of the "Three Towns" (along with Plymouth and East Stonehouse) that merged to form what would eventually become the City of Plymouth in 1928.
 It is represented in the Parliament of the United Kingdom as part of the Plymouth Sutton and Devonport constituency.
 Its elected Member of Parliament (MP) is Luke Pollard, who is a member of the Labour and Co-operative Party.
 The population of the ward at the 2011 census was 14,788.

 History

 Plymouth Dock

 In 1690 the Admiralty gave a contract to Robert Waters from Portsmouth to build a stone dock at Point Froward on the east bank of the Hamoaze at the mouth of the River Tamar.
-Plymouth Dock, as Devonport was originally called, began around 1700 as a small settlement to house workers employed on the new naval base that was being built around Waters' dock.
-By 1733 its population had grown to around 3,000, and by 1801 it was already larger than both the nearby towns of Plymouth and Stonehouse together.
+Plymouth Dock, as Devonport was originally called, was founded around 1700 as a small settlement to house workers employed on the new naval base that was being built around Waters' dock.
+By 1733 its population had grown to around 3,000 and, by 1801, it was already larger than both the nearby towns of Plymouth and Stonehouse put together.

 Devonport

-By 1811 the population of Plymouth Dock was just over 30,000 and the residents resented the fact that its name made it sound like an adjunct of Plymouth.
-In 1823 a petition to King George IV requested the town should be renamed, and suggested "Devonport".
-The king agreed to the change of name, which took effect on 1 January 1824.
+By 1811 the population of Plymouth Dock was just over 30,000, and the residents resented the fact that its name made it sound like an adjunct of Plymouth.
+In 1823 a petition to King George IV requested the town be renamed, and suggesting "Devonport" as a suitable alternative.
+The King agreed to the change, which took effect on 1 January 1824.
 To celebrate, the town built Devonport Column next to the recently completed guildhall; both were designed by John Foulston.
 Devonport was first incorporated as a municipal borough in 1837 under the Municipal Corporations Act 1835.
-The 1841 census gives the population as 33,830 inhabitants.
+The 1841 census lists a population of 33,830 inhabitants.

-In July 1849, the first outbreaks in what became a cholera epidemic arose on Union Street which connected Plymouth to Devonport, and were initially attributed to blockage of several house drains during construction of a new Millbay railway station.
-Devonport became a county borough under the Local Government Act 1888.
-In 1914 the county borough of Devonport was abolished, when it and the neighbouring urban district of East Stonehouse were absorbed into the county borough of Plymouth.
-On 1 April 1974 the parish was abolished and merged with Plymouth.
-At the 1951 census (of of the last before the abolition of the parish), Devonport had a population of 72,738.
+In July 1849, the first outbreaks in what became a cholera epidemic arose on Union Street which connected Plymouth to Devonport, and were initially attributed to the blockage of several house drains during the construction of the new Millbay railway station.
+Devonport became a county borough under the Local Government Act 1888, but it and the neighbouring urban district of East Stonehouse were later absorbed into the county borough of Plymouth.
+On 1 April 1974, the parish was abolished and merged with Plymouth.
+At the 1951 census (the last before the abolition of the parish), Devonport had a population of 72,738.